Ayyonomit/CODSOFT/CreditCard-Fraud/README.md

 * 🌲 **Robust Model**: Random Forest performs well on balanced datasets
 * 📂 **Organized Workflow**: Step-wise code with bolded headings and explanations

----

-Let me know if you want this in plain `.md` format or need help uploading this into your GitHub `README.md` file!